osmoma/OSM-Nominatim-database-on-Ubuntu-Linux/README.md

-# OSM Nominatim database on Ubuntu Linux 24.10 and 25.04.
+# OSM Nominatim database on Ubuntu Linux 25.04.
-Small bash-scripts that install Nominatim database and user interface for OSM, Open Street Map - on Ubuntu Linux.
+Small bash-scripts that install Nominatim database and user interface for OSM, Open Street Map (data) - on Ubuntu Linux.
+These scripts do not install "map tiles" themselves.
+Tiles are a dfferent matter.
+The tile layers come from https://tile.openstreetmap.org/{z}/{x}/{y}.png.

 **The bash-scripts are:**
 00-nominatim-vars.sh